Nesta says hello to snowcat, Susan Michael Barrett, photographer

 “I liked watching you exercise.”

 Then Tomas threw up.
 One of us helped Tomas.
-The other children simply
+The other children accepted this and continued.

-“I thought you were hamster Carly.”
+“I thought you were a hamster Carly.”

 “I’ll always love you.”